ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 - It is recommended to start floats with `0` instead of a `.`

 #### [Int vs Float Division](#c)
-- Integer division
+- Integer division is truncated
-	- Division without the remainder
-- Float division
-	- Division with the remainder
 - In order to get float division, either the numerator or denominator has to be a float/double.
 - Ex: `1/2` will return `0`
 - Ex: `1.0/2` will return `0.5`
 - Ex: `1/2.0` will return `0.5`
 - Ex: `1.0/2.0` will return `0.5`

 #### [Dividing by zero](#c)
-- Integer division
-	- Gives a compiler error
+- Dividing by zero in integer division gives a compiler error
 - Float division
 	- `0.0/0.0` outputs not a number(nan)
 	- `1.0/0.0` outputs inf